OneGet/oneget/readme.md

 We have an online monthly meeting at the beginning of each month on Tuesday from 10am - 11am (PST).
 Each month may have slight shift of either the first week or the second week.
 We will twitter the exact time as well as put a note on GitHub site.  (everyone welcome!)

-You can see archives of the previous meetings available on [YouTube](https://www.youtube.com/playlist?list=PLeKWr5Ekac1SEEvHqIh3g051OyioFwOXN&feature=c4-feed-u)
+You can see archives of the previous meetings available on

+All meeting notes are recorded under [OneDrive PackageManagement](https://onedrive.live.com/?authkey=%21ABehsy6i3rzQdxE&id=EF4B329A5EB9EA4D%21127&cid=EF4B329A5EB9EA4D)

 ### Project Dashboard